Man Utd sticking with Solskjaer over hiring Conte would be a total farce

 United are so fortunate that one of the best five coaches in the world is available at a time when they need an elite tactician capable of giving them the kind of cultural rest they so sorely need, and yet they are dithering over offering him a job?

-Then again, overlooking Conte would just be the latest in a long line of farcical decisions.
+It's ludicrous.
+Then again, overlooking Conte would just be the latest in a long line of farcical decisions made at Old Trafford in recent years.